The Complicated Realities of Connecticut and the Civil War

 Connecticut’s War Industry

-Yet the home-front effort was not solely about the relief of suffering or providing the material comforts of home to those on the battlefield.
+The home-front effort was not solely about the relief of suffering or providing the material comforts of home to those on the battlefield.
 Another part of Connecticut’s workforce diligently produced every means of destruction.
-Home to a remarkable array of arms and munition companies, and then to a host of newcomers once the war began, the Nutmeg State was a virtual arsenal.
+Home to a remarkable array of arms and munition companies, the Nutmeg State was a virtual arsenal.
 The most well-known manufacturers are Colt’s Patent Fire-Arms Manufacturing Company (Hartford), Eli Whitney Jr. Company (New Haven), Sharps Rifle Manufacturing Company (Hartford), and Savage Revolving Fire Arms (Middletown).
 Yet, there were others in the state, such as the Connecticut Arms Company in Norfolk, William Muir in Windsor Locks, and the Norwich Arms Company.
 There were also a host of smaller subcontractors.

-Additionally, firms like Collins & Company, in Collinsville, the same company that had made a portion of John Brown’s infamous pikes for his raid on the federal armory in Harper’s Ferry, Virginia, in 1859, produced swords and bayonets; and Hotchkiss & Sons in Sharon manufactured all sorts of newly designed artillery shells.
+Additionally, firms like Collins & Company, in Collinsville—the same company that had made a portion of John Brown’s infamous pikes for his 1859 raid on the federal armory in Harper’s Ferry, Virginia—produced swords and bayonets.
+Hotchkiss & Sons in Sharon manufactured all sorts of newly designed artillery shells.
 Arms historian David J. Naumec wrote, “Connecticut’s firearms industry achieved an unrivaled degree of success during the Civil War, manufacturing enough firearms to equip a large portion of the Union armies.”
 Many of the state’s manufacturers were also innovators.
 Between 1862 and 1863, more than 70 patents were issued to Connecticut inventors, the vast majority, some 75%, for weaponry.

-William A. Buckingham, Connecticut’s governor throughout the Civil War – Connecticut Historical Society
+William A. Buckingham, Connecticut’s governor throughout the Civil War – By John Chester Buttre.
+Connecticut Museum of Culture and History.
+Used through Public Domain.

 A State Divided